Academic – The general name given to university staff who are involved in teaching the course content to students.

 Halls – Short for ‘Halls of Residence’ which is student accommodation on campus often run by the university and available for first year students.

 Higher Education (HE) – this is the third level of education; study at this level is normally undertaken by students over the age of 18, after they leave school.
-Higher Education is a collective for both universities and further education colleges.
+Higher Education is a collective for both universities.

 Induction – Your induction happens during induction week which marks the transition into your new student status, providing you with information about the university, your school, your course and services available to you.